-- preserve or enhance the character or appearance of the Conservation Area and preserve the architectural or historic interest of all listed buildings including their features and settings;
+• preserve or enhance the character or appearance of the Conservation Area and preserve the architectural or historic interest of all listed buildings including their features and settings;

-We do not believe the proposed extension preserves the settings of the listed buildings along The Parade.
+How do these proposals preserve or enhance the settings of the listed buildings along The Parade?

-Granting the proposed extension would set a precedent and other properties along Porthcressa Road could expect to be granted permission for similar extensions.
+There seems little point in having an adopted policy if it is not applied fairly for all applications and granting the proposed extension could reasonably be expected to lead to similar applications from other properties along Porthcressa Road with an expectation that they would be granted.
 Taken together these could have a significant adverse impact on the setting of the listed buildings along The Parade.